-While all chemicals referenced in the RSL Program are regulated, YETI feels that certain high priority chemicals should be treated with even more caution.
-Suppliers are expected to regularly review these priority chemicals and work to eliminate them from all YETI production within the communicated timeframe identified herein.
-Priority chemicals, along with the restriction or removal plan, can be found on pg.
+While all chemicals referenced in the RSL Program are regulated, YETI feels that certain chemicals should be treated with even more caution.
+Suppliers are expected to regularly review these chemicals and work to eliminate them from all YETI production within the communicated timeframe identified herein.
+These chemicals, along with the restriction or removal plan, can be found on pg.
 24.